 Bethany M. Dunbar

-Bethany M. Dunbar of West Glover is co-editor.
-She handles story requests and assignments, processes photos, covers agriculture and general news, edits, and works on the website.
+Bethany M. Dunbar of West Glover is managing editor.
+She handles trend stories, letters to the editor, processes photos, covers agriculture, profiles, and general news, edits, and works on the website.
 On Wednesday mornings at 8:35 you might hear her on WDEV radio talking about the week’s news.
 She occasionally appears on Vermont This Week on Vermont Public Television.
 She is past president of the Vermont Press Association and serves on the board.
-Her guidebook and photo collection about farmers and food in the Northeast Kingdom, Kingdom’s Bounty, has just been published by Umbrage Editions in New York and is available elsewhere on this website.
-Contact her at email@example.com.
+Her guidebook and photo collection about farmers and food in the Northeast Kingdom, Kingdom’s Bounty, was published by Umbrage Editions in New York and is available elsewhere on this website.
+Contact her at firstname.lastname@example.org.

 Tracy Davis Pierce

-General Manager Tracy Davis Pierce started working at the Chronicle 26 years ago, in 1986, while attending Lyndon State College where she studied business.
+General Manager Tracy Davis Pierce started working at the Chronicle 27 years ago, in 1986, while attending Lyndon State College where she studied business.
 Ms. Davis Pierce handles the business operations of the paper.
-Since 1994 Ms. Davis Pierce has run Warm the Children Orleans County, Inc. This program collects donations for and purchases new warm winter outerwear for area needy children and has served thousands of families over the past 17 years.
+In addition to her regular duties, Ms. Davis Pierce has run Warm the Children Orleans County, Inc. since 1994.
+This program collects donations for and purchases new warm winter outerwear for area needy children and has served thousands of families over the past 18 years.
 For that achievement she received an award from the Governor for Outstanding Community Service in 2006.
 She served on the board as secretary and treasurer for the Barton Area Chamber of Commerce.
-She is a people person and in free time enjoys cooking, horseback riding, and snowmobiling.
-Contact her at firstname.lastname@example.org.
+She is a people person and in free time enjoys cooking, horseback riding, and snowmobiling but especially enjoys spending time with her granddaughter, Kallie.
+Contact her at email@example.com.

 Kjya DeToma has been working at the Chronicle for two and a half years.
-She sells advertising in Greensboro, Hardwick, Morrisville, Craftsbury, Barton, Orleans, Glover, Irasburg, Lyndonville, St. Johnsbury, Burke, Littleton (New Hampshire), Morgan, Charleston, Island Pond, Derby Line, and Canada.
+She sells advertising in Derby, Derby Line, Canada, Island Pond, Charleston, Orleans, Irasburg, and the rest of northeast Orleans County.
 She loves selling ads.
 “To be blunt, I like to talk,” she says.
 “It’s not even like I’m working; it’s just like I’ve got a whole bunch of friends.”
 She enjoys visiting with her clients, many of whom have become friends, every day.
 She lives in West Charleston with her two children, Kheilbi and Jacob LaRose.
 She also works part-time as a bartender at Robin’s Roost, which has led her to some contacts for possible advertising.
-Contact Kjya by e-mail at email@example.com.
+Contact Kjya by phone at (802) 673-4331 or by e-mail at firstname.lastname@example.org

 Joseph Gresser brings his 15 years of experience as a selectman in Stannard to his coverage of local issues.
 He also has a strong background as a maker and presenter of art.
 Rumors to the contrary Joseph Gresser is not Richard Creaser.
 Contact Joseph at firstname.lastname@example.org.